jaredly/j2/Roadmap.md

 - [ ] .res, we should keep track if it was inferred, and if so, don't print it in toast.
 Same for arg types.

-- [ ] ok, when adding decorators, let's use a much better version, that checks to see
+- [x] ok, when adding decorators - clear them first
-- [ ] fix jest tests so I can like run them
+- [x] fix jest tests so I can like run them
-	- [ ] turns out I need to do analyze after parsing because I'm doing inference stufffss, so that comparing them works.
+	- [x] turns out I need to do analyze after parsing because I'm doing inference stufffss, so that comparing them works.
+	- [ ] fix the pattern to not have an array so we can traverse it
+	- [ ] figure out what I want to do with type variables... ok yeah, in the anaalyze pass I want to replace the TVbl with whatever it was inferref to be.
+Sounds reasonable.

 - [ ] make a basic collectSymInfo